lx224/RNAi/README.md

 ---

 ## Overview
 This protocol automates RNA interference (RNAi) screening using the Opentrons OT-2 robot.
-It is based on the study *"RNA Interference Screening to Identify Proliferation Determinants in Breast Cancer Cells."* The protocol generates automation scripts from an input `.xlsx` template.
-The RNAi screening process for each 96-well plate can be divided into four major steps, which may be reordered as needed:
+It is based on the study *"RNA Interference Screening to Identify Proliferation Determinants in Breast Cancer Cells."* The protocol is composed of 2 documents, 1 input `.xlsx` template and 1 'Protocol Generator' script.
+The 'Protocol Geberator' script will read inputs from the `.xlsx` template, and generate another python script to be applied for automation step.

-1. **siRNA Addition**
-2. **Transfection Lipid Medium Addition**
-3. **Cell Suspension Addition**
-4. **Additional Steps According to Experimental Design**

 ---